-You are expected to attend class every day and to arrive on time-this includes both face-to-face and online delivery, if necessary.
+You are expected to attend class every day and to arrive on time-this includes both face-to-face and online delivery, should this be necessary.
 Attendance constitutes 10% of the class grade and participation 10%, so missing class will lower your class grades.
 If you are late to class, you will lose attendance points.